-Wood is a material that contains a great deal of gas (approx. 75%).
-The gases are released when the wood is lit and heated.
-For this reason, it is important that these gases are ignited quickly after stoking.
-If the wood just lies smouldering, especially after re-stoking, a lot of smoke is created which, in the worst case, may cause an explosive ignition of the gases, resulting in damage to the stove.
+Wood is a material that contains a great deal of gas (approximately 75 %).
+The gases are released when the wood is lit and heated up.
+For this reason, it is important that the gases are ignited quickly after stoking.
+If the wood just lies smouldering, especially after re-stoking, a lot of smoke is created, which, in the worst case, may cause an explosive ignition of the gasses, resulting in damage to the stove.